Mongolia

 The camps combine a friendly atmosphere and plenty of fishing water.
 Each camp has access to over 75 miles of water.
 Fly-fishing-only with single barbless hooks and catch-and-release only.

-It's hard to imagine large prehistoric fish living in these waters.
+It's hard to imagine these large prehistoric fish living in these waters.
 The rivers are clear and easy to wade, a fly angler’s dream.
 The banks are easy to walk, ranging from 40 to 120 feet wide.
 Oddly enough, the largest taimen to date was taken on a mouse pattern in a particularly narrow stretch of the river.
 Taimen, Lenok, Arctic grayling, and Amur pike are all in the region.

 Here, most taimen caught on a fly are between 25 to 40 inches and roughly 10 pounds.
 However, almost every week, anglers will have chances on fish over 50 inches.
 The camp record is a 60.5" taimen, weighing between 60 and 80 pounds.